-- 13.23 (a) The "Previous Question" may be moved at any stage in debate after the motion has been moved and seconded, but not by anyone who has spoken to the main question or to an amendment thereupon. - (b) The "Previous Question" shall be moved and seconded without debate and shall forthwith be put to the vote. - (c) The "Previous Question" cannot be moved in a Committee of the House or in a Select Committee. - (d) The "Previous Question" refers only to the matter before the House; that is, a particular clause in a deliverance or notice of motion. - (e) Before the "Previous Question" is voted upon it is necessary for the Moderator to explain its meaning carefully to the House. - (f) The carrying of the "Previous Question" shall mean that the Court does not consider it expedient to discuss further, or to give a deliverance on, the matter before the House; and the effect shall be that the Court forthwith departs from that matter and takes up the next item. - (g) The negating of the "Previous Question" shall not preclude its being moved again during the debate.
+- 13.23 (a) The "Previous Question" may be moved at any stage in debate after the Moderator has declared that question time has concluded, but not by anyone who has spoken in debate to the main question or to an amendment thereupon. - (b) The "Previous Question" shall be moved and seconded without debate and shall forthwith be put to the vote. - (c) The "Previous Question" cannot be moved in a Committee of the House or in a Select Committee. - (d) The "Previous Question" refers only to the matter before the House; that is, a particular clause in a deliverance or notice of motion. - (e) Before the "Previous Question" is voted upon it is necessary for the Moderator to explain its meaning carefully to the House. - (f) The carrying of the "Previous Question" shall mean that the Court does not consider it expedient to discuss further, or to give a deliverance on, the matter before the House; and the effect shall be that the Court forthwith departs from that matter and takes up the next item. - (g) The negating of the "Previous Question" shall not preclude its being moved again during the debate.